shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

 Hello shoesers out there!
 Long time no see!
 Wondering what we have been up to?

-Well we've been hard at work working on [shoes 4](https://github .com/shoes/shoes4) - and today is a happy day because we can announce the first preview release!
+Well we've been hard at work on [shoes 4](https://github .com/shoes/shoes4) - and today is a happy day because we can announce the first preview release!

 ## shoes 4?

-shoes 4 is a complete rewrite of the shoes DSL, shoes 3 is great but it has its problems... e.g. a lot of C-code which made it hard to maintain plus installation problems that were hard to fix.
+shoes 4 is a complete rewrite of the shoes DSL. shoes 3 is great but it has its problems... e.g. a lot of C-code which made it hard to maintain plus difficult installation problems.

 shoes 4 is a united effort of the community to make shoes easy and fun again.
  The primary purpose is to re-implement the functionality shoes3 offered,